Harnessing the Power of Networking as a Therapist

 Surround Yourself With Affirmation, Not Criticism

-The bottom line is to focus on building your network with people who will provide caring, validating, and affirming support to help you thrive and move forward.
-Build a network and a community that is balanced between experts you can trust, people who can give you support, and those you can support in return.
+The bottom line is to focus on building your network with people who are caring, validating, and affirming.
+Build a network and a community that is balanced.
+You'll want some experts you can trust, people who can give you support, and those you can support in return.
+They'll want to help you thrive and move forward.

 Networking for Therapists with an Online Community

-In a highly demanding field and in an increasingly growing competitive industry, networking is a vital tool for therapists to build connections and forge new connections.
+In a highly demanding field and growing competitive industry, networking is a vital tool for therapists.
+We need to continue nurturing connections and creating new ones.

 The fruits of your labor and the advantages of networking might not always be obvious right away.
 Trust that as your network grows, the possibility that you will eventually benefit from your connections — whether directly or indirectly — increases.
 The most fruitful networking connections are those that are mutually beneficial to both you and to those around you.